 The Complaint asserts that "DiS is also flawed and arbitrary because - as disclosed by the DiS patent - its reimbursement rate is not based on the usual payment to similar providers for similar services, but rather DiS involves an outcome-driven 'target reimbursement' method, as well as a profit 'margin' that defendants unilaterally and arbitrarily determine to be 'fair."
-According to the Complaint, "defendants' secret predetermined 'target' rate scheme, and self-serving determination of a 'fair' profit margin for providers, ultimately drives DiS reimbursement.
-Aetna and MultiPlan know, or should have known, that DiS rates are not based on historical payments to similar provider [sic] for the subject medical service in the same geographic area."
+According to the Complaint, "defendants' secret predetermined 'target' price scheme, and self-serving determination of a 'fair' profit margin for providers, ultimately drives DiS reimbursement.
+United and MultiPlan know, or should have known, that DiS rates are not based on historical payments to similar provider [sic] for the subject medical service in the same geographic area."

 The policy and practice is to "pay providers as low a rate as they are able to get away with to enrich themselves" and without review or consideration of a health plan's terms.
+The Complaint avers that it is improper for one party to determine unilaterally and arbitrarily - and based on incomplete and/or inaccurate information - what it deems to be a "fair" margin for a provider.

 6 The Complaint alleges that Multiplan's compensation is a percentage of the difference between the provider's billed charges and the amount that application of the DiS methodology produces, with the funds of the Payor Defendants used to pay Multiplan on the basis of such savings.
-"Unbeknownst to the Payor Defendants, Multiplan slips a portion of its commission as a kickback to Aetna."
+"Unbeknownst to the Payor Defendants, Multiplan slips a portion of its commission as a kickback to United."

-Aetna and Multiplan represent to the Payor Defendants that, by employing the DiS methodology, they are reducing the cost of medical services and still paying a fair and agreeable reimbursement rate.
-However, DiS is actually replacing FAIR Health.
-"What actually happens is that Aetna and Multiplan - under the guise of administrative fees (i.e., NAP fee) - divert monies that should pay for essential medical care to themselves, and then leave patients exposed to be directly filled by doctors (i.e., balance billing).
-For example, a publicly-available contract indicates Aetna grabs 30% of the 'savings' and Multiplan takes 7.5%."
+United and Multiplan represent to the Payor Defendants that, by employing the DiS methodology, they are reducing the cost of medical services and still paying a fair and agreeable reimbursement rate.
+However, "[w]hat actually happens is that United and Multiplan - under the guise of administrative fees - divert monies that should pay for essential medical care to themselves, and then leave patients exposed to be directly filled by doctors (i.e., balance billing).
+The Complaint avers that, through this "swindle", a surgeon who performs a complex surgery can be paid less for such services than Multiplan and United receive for processing the claim.